newfies-dialer/newfies-dialer/docs/source/getting-started.rst

 When the called party answers the call, Newfies-Dialer passes the call to a telephony application that is custom designed to provide the desired behaviour.

-Below are examples of some of the uses for Newfies-Dialer
+Some examples of where Newfies-Dialer may be used follow:

     * **Telecasting**: Broadcast marketing or informational messages to customers and clients.